marybethl/udacity_de_postgres_song_data/README.md

 ### Steps to Running ETL Pipeline

 1. Run create_tables.py to create your database and tables.
+Optional script for QA: quality_checks.py
 2. Run test.ipynb to confirm the creation of your tables with the correct columns.
 Make sure to click "Restart kernel" to close the connection to the database after running this notebook.
 3. Run etl.py to process the datasets
 4. Run test.ipynb to test records were added